 Myra Biblowit: We want to put an end to breast cancer and our goal is to have no more fear, no more hospital visits, no more side effects, no more needless suffering and no more loved ones lost to breast cancer and the only way to achieve our goal to prevent and cure breast cancer is through research.

-Charity Matters: What was the moment that The Breast Cancer RESearch Foundation began?
+Charity Matters: What was the moment that The Breast Cancer Research Foundation began?

 Myra Biblowit: BCRF started in 1993 but I met Evelyn Lauder in 1985 and we forged an incredible friendship.
 Evelyn called me and said that she had an idea to create a foundation that focused on breast cancer research after seeing the pace at which breast cancer research was moving.
-Evelyn had looked around the country and there was not one organization that was doing research with a laser sharp focus.
+Evelyn had looked around the country and there was not one organization that was doing research with a laser-sharp focus.
 Evelyn said, “I can do this and if I can do it and I don’t it, it would be a sin.
 Will you help me?”
-Evelyn had a soul and a heart that were enormous.
+Evelyn had a soul and a heart that was enormous.
 She was working on the pink ribbon symbol and knew she could make this an ubiquitous symbol of the cause and get this issue out of the closet.

 The story doesn’t end with creating awareness , it extends to harnessing dollars towards research to change the future.
 I told Evelyn, I would help her find an Executive Director and help her get BCRF off the ground.
 I was working at the Museum of Natural History at the time.
 In 1993, BCRF began at Evelyn Lauder’s kitchen table with our dear friend Dr. Larry Norton of Memorial Sloan Kettering Cancer Center.
 Seven years later when I was working at NYU, I had had a few job opportunities arise and I reached out to Evelyn and Leonard Lauder for their advice as friends and Evelyn said, “Well this is a slam dunk, this is bashert (yiddish for meant to be)….last night the Executive Director told us she wanted to stop working.”